 In May 2021, U.S.-based textile manufacturing firm Nextiles announced the launch of smart fabrics that can track human performance data including a user’s temperature.
 This feature can be useful for athletes to supervise their overall performance.
 The company will use sensor-embedded fabrics by blending printed circuit boards with conventional sewing techniques to make flexible smart clothing materials.
 Such developments are likely to fuel business growth.

-Europe functional textile finishing agents market is projected to depict a strong growth rate through 2028.
-This can be credited to the robust presence of UK-based companies, including Eleksen, that integrate smart technical textile technology into consumer goods like clothing.
-According to the UK Fashion and Textile Association report, there were above 4,200 textile manufacturing businesses in the country, a 12% hike in the past five years.
-This factor, alongside the thriving construction industry, will also drive the regional market forecast, as construction workers wear PPE to meet safety standards.
+Europe functional textile finishing agents market is projected to display a strong increase in its valuation by 2032.
+The region has a vast presence of UK-based firms, such as Eleksen, that combine smart technical textile technologies with consumer goods like clothing.
+According to the U.K. Fashion and Textile Association report, in March 2021, there were more than 4,200 textile manufacturers in the country, a 12% rise in the last 5 years.
+This factor, along with the thriving construction industry, will drive the regional market forecast as construction workers need to wear PPE clothing to meet the governments’ safety standards.

 The Russia-Ukraine war had an adverse impact on the production and supply of functional textile finishing agents as the textile industry had to close its manufacturing processes due to severe shortage of raw materials.
 This factor slowed the overall market progress as well.